bigwiv/Biopython-cn/chr11.rst

 in these cases is much better than running the chance of incorrectly describing the structure in a data structure.

-11.7.1.1??Duplicate residues
+11.7.1.1  Duplicate residues
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 One structure contains two amino acid residues in one chain with the same sequence identifier (resseq 3) and icode.
-Upon inspection it was found that this chain contains the residues Thr A3, °≠, Gly A202, Leu A3, Glu A204.
+Upon inspection it was found that this chain contains the residues Thr A3, ‚Ä¶, Gly A202, Leu A3, Glu A204.
 Clearly, Leu A3 should be Leu A203.
 A couple of similar situations exist for structure 1FFK (which e.g. contains Gly B64, Met B65, Glu B65, Thr B67, i.e. residue Glu B65 should be Glu B66).

-11.7.1.2??Duplicate atoms
+11.7.1.2  Duplicate atoms
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Structure 1EJG contains a Ser/Pro point mutation in chain A at position